The front of The Gonville hotel as viewed from across the road at Parkers Piece.

 The Neighbourhood Reality

 When arriving by car, the last few metres could be the most stressful, especially at busy times.
 There is a rare (for Cambridge city centre) on-site car park.
 The entrance is tucked away a short distance from a major junction, Blink and you’ll miss it.
 If you're turning right into the car park during busy traffic hours, the opposite direction traffic often blocks the entrance.
 Similar is true for getting out of the hotel car park.
 Once inside, the spaces are tight.
 If you miss the entrance, navigating back to the hotel in the traffic could be quite tricky and might take 10 minutes or more.
-If you of miss the entrance when passing the hotel and it's on the right, turn around at the entrance to the nearby Queen Anne Car Park.
+If you do have to go past the hotel when it's on the right, turn around at the entrance to the nearby Queen Anne Car Park.

 Local Intel & Verified Amenities